GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 If the code owners functionality is enabled, all touched files require an approval from a code owner.
-If files are touched for which no code owners are defined, the change can only be submitted with a [code owner override](#codeOwnerOverride).
+If files are touched for which no code owners are defined, the change can only be submitted with an approval of a fallback code owner (if [configured](config.html#pluginCodeOwnersFallbackCodeOwners)) or with a [code owner override](#codeOwnerOverride).
+Please note that fallback code owners are not included in the [code owner suggestion](#codeOwnerSuggestion).

 If the destination branch doesn't contain any [code owner config file](#codeOwnerConfigFiles) at all yet and the project also doesn't have a